getflywheel/legal/privacy.md

 ## Swiss-U.S. Privacy Shield

 We comply with the Swiss-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of Personal Information from Switzerland.
 We have certified that we adhere to the Swiss-U.S. Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.
 To learn more about the Swiss-U.S. Privacy Shield and to view our certification, visit https://www.export.gov/safeharbor_swiss.

+Our organization commits to cooperate with EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.

 ## Links To Other Sites